- Photos & Map

 Author´s Tip / Recommendation of the author

-- Sign the summit book!
+- Sign the summit register

 Safety guidelines

-Especially in autumn, you should also be aware that leaves lying on the ground can hide bumps, roots, stones or holes in the path.
-After storms, trees can still fall over or branches can fall down.
-Especially in bad weather conditions, near-natural paths can become muddy and slippery.
-You have to expect this kind of path obstruction when you go on a hike.
+Especially in autumn, care should be taken that fallen leaves on the ground can hide unevenness, roots, stones, or holes on the path.
+After storms, trees can still fall or branches can drop afterwards.
+Especially in adverse weather conditions, natural paths can have muddy and slippery sections.
+You should expect such path impairments when undertaking a hike.

-Not all rocks or precipices are secured with ropes or railings.
-In some cases surefootedness is required.
-If you think that certain sections of the trail are not passable for you, you should avoid them.
+Not all rocks or cliffs are secured with ropes or railings.
+Surefootedness is partly required.
+If you think certain sections are not passable for you, you should avoid them.

 Map